 This movie is ultimately about how people, even superheroes, should not try to hide who they really are inside.
 The animation is top-notch, the voice cast is terrific, and there are some great action set-pieces that rival those of even the Marvel Cinematic Universe.
 We also can’t forget the hilarious Edna Mode (voiced by director Brad Bird), who tries to help with her fashion abilities in a brilliantly curmudgeonly fashion.

 One year after Julie Andrews made her film debut in Disney’s Mary Poppins, she scored an even bigger hit with this 1965 musical classic.
-The film (one of Disney’s acquisitions from 20th Century Fox’s library) could be the greatest musical ever made.
+The film is considered by many people to be the greatest musical ever made.
 Andrews’ performance is perfect as Maria, a postulant who wants to be a nun but can’t help singing and wanting more.
 She gets it when she becomes a governess for the Von Trapp family in Austria.
 Maria soon becomes a huge influence on the Von Trapp children.
 She eventually makes their father, played also perfectly by Christopher Plummer, fall for her.
 While this is based on the real Von Trapp family and their experiences to get out of Nazi-led Austria in the 1930s, this is not really a history lesson.
 It’s just a joyous movie to listen to and to watch with family and friends.

 Oh, and Rolfe is still a jerk.